Funding a Cook Islands Trust

 Request a Consultation

-The Funding Sequence
+How the Funding Sequence Works

-Once accounts are established, the general sequence is to transfer liquid assets first.
-Cash and bank deposits move fastest and establish the trust as a funded, operational structure.
-Securities follow, though brokerage transfers involve more coordination between sending and receiving custodians.
-Business interests, real estate structures, and cryptocurrency each involve their own mechanics and timelines.
+Once accounts are established, cash and bank deposits move first.
+A wire transfer from a domestic bank to the trustee’s offshore account can settle in days.
+That initial deposit establishes the trust as a funded, operating structure—one the trustee will actively administer.
+Securities follow, though brokerage-to-brokerage transfers require coordination between sending and receiving custodians.
+Business interests, real estate structures, and cryptocurrency each have their own timelines.

-Transferring liquid assets early matters for a practical reason: a trust that holds funded accounts is a functioning structure that a trustee will actively administer.
-A trust that exists only on paper, with transfers perpetually pending, offers no protection and may signal to a court that the structure was not genuinely implemented.
-The funding checklist sequences these phases from infrastructure setup through tax reporting.
+A trust that exists only on paper, with transfers perpetually pending, offers no protection and may signal to a court that the structure was never genuinely implemented.
+The full funding sequence runs from account opening through the first-year tax filings.

 What Assets Can Be Funded into a Cook Islands Trust

-Cryptocurrency presents unique custody challenges that traditional assets do not.
-The transfer mechanics depend on whether crypto is held on a centralized exchange or in a self-custodied wallet, and the trustee’s ability to manage digital assets varies significantly across Cook Islands trustee companies.
+Cryptocurrency presents custody challenges that traditional assets do not.
+The transfer mechanics depend on whether crypto is held on a centralized exchange or in a self-custodied wallet, and the trustee’s ability to manage digital assets varies across Cook Islands trustee companies.
 Most crypto-heavy structures use an offshore LLC wrapper that allows the settlor to retain day-to-day management while the trust owns the LLC’s membership interests.
 Cryptocurrency asset protection through a Cook Islands trust requires confirming the trustee’s technical capabilities before funding.

 Real estate is rarely transferred directly into a Cook Islands trust.
 The standard approach uses a domestic LLC to hold the property, then transfers the LLC’s membership interests to the trust.
 This avoids recording a deed in the name of a foreign trust, which would create public record issues and potentially trigger due-on-sale clauses in mortgage agreements.
-Funding with real estate through the LLC layered structure preserves privacy in public property records.
+Funding with real estate through the LLC-layered structure preserves privacy in public property records.

 Closely held business interests including S-corporation stock, C-corporation shares, and partnership interests can be transferred but require careful analysis.
 S-corporation stock cannot be held directly by a foreign trust without terminating the S-election, so an intermediate entity is typically needed.
 C-corporation and partnership transfers involve their own documentation requirements including stock ledgers, board resolutions, and amended partnership agreements.

-Timing and Fraudulent Transfer Risk
+Timing and Fraudulent Transfer Considerations

 Valuation and Tax Reporting